ipfs-shipyard/nopfs/README.md

 [IPIP-383](https://github.com/ipfs/specs/pull/383) which add supports for content blocking to the go-ipfs stack and particularly to Kubo.

-NOPfs is quite alpha because:
-  * Depends on functionality that was recently introduced to Kubo (so it requires using master)
-  * Not fully optimized or tweakable

-As soon as we can build a plugin on top of a stable version of Kubo (or provide a painless approach to it), we will.

 The list of blocked content is managed via denylist files which have the following syntax:

 ```